serpensalbus/MgnlDogs/docs/AdminCentral login/keycloak-sso.md

     Do not enable debug logging for security related data in productive environments.
 If you are forced to enable it, remember to turn it off immediately after use.

-After getting detailled output for Magnolia SSO, you can track down the problem of a failed setup.
-For example, to see if and hiw the groups information was added to the user's token after authentication, you could search for **status=200** or for **profile:** and check the data:
+After getting detailed output for Magnolia SSO, you can track down the problem of a failed setup.
+For example, to see if and how the groups information was added to the user's token after authentication, you could search for **status=200** or for **profile:** and check the data:

 **Token response: status=200, content=**